fijianfugufish/9Z/how to play.md

 - Diamond Trap

   This is a structure you can build with Diamond.
 Has 225 health, costs 3 Diamond.
 Damages ememies above it.
 This block is not solid.
 To build this structure, you must hold 8 while pressing B.

+- Bullet

+  Yellow blocks that are shot out of the player when SPACE is pressed.
+Deals 10 to enemies, collides with your walls.

+- Zombie

+  Red blocks that follow and attack the player.
+They will break anything in their way.
+Shoot them, or use structures to kill them.
+They can climb mountains and swim in water.

+**BLOCKS DISPLAY THEIR DURABILITY WITH BRIGHTNESS**